Grading & Transcripts

 - Work to make up an I must be submitted to the instructor (or the department head) within one year of the last day of final examinations of the term in which the I was given for all students except graduate and professional students.
 If not submitted by that time, the I will automatically change to an F (if the student was registered on the A-F system) or an N (if the student was registered on the S-N system) for the course.
 If an I changes automatically to an F or an N, the instructor has the discretion to reinstate the I for one additional year only.

 - For graduate and professional students, an I remains on the transcript until changed by the instructor or department head.
+Under non-academic exceptional circumstances, more than one year may be permitted to complete the I, when noted in the written agreement.

 - When an I is changed to another symbol, the I is removed from the record.
 Once an I has become an F or an N, under the provisions of the preceding paragraph, it may subsequently be converted to any other grade, upon petition by the instructor (or the department if the instructor has left the University) to the college.